ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 |Thesis Chapters                 |Primary                                 |
 |Computational Artifact          |Primary                                 |

-To pass `CMPSC 600`, submission of and participation in all of the primary requirements is mandatory.
+To pass `CMPSC/INFM 600`, submission of and participation in all of the primary requirements is mandatory.
-In addition to an overall evaluation of each category, a student's work in `CMPSC 600` will be evaluated according to each of the following baseline requirements.
+In addition to an overall evaluation of each category, a student's work in `CMPSC 600` and `INFM 600` will be evaluated according to each of the following baseline requirements.
 Students who are enrolled in `DOUBL 600` are also required to write a course contract that describes the deliverables and the deadlines by which they will complete them for both `CMPSC 600` and the course for their additional major.
-Importantly, students in `DOUBL 600` must complete _all_ of the requirements for _both_ `CMPSC 600` _and_ the `600` course connected to their other major.
+Importantly, students in `DOUBL 600` must complete _all_ of the requirements for _both_ `CMPSC/INFM 600` _and_ the `600` course connected to their other major.
-Students who enroll in `DOUBL 600` should submit their course contract to both of their first readers and the `CMPSC 600` course coordinator.
+Students who enroll in `DOUBL 600` should submit their course contract to both of their first readers and the `CMPSC/INFM 600` course coordinator.

 ### Deliverable Descriptions